Contents (click any below to view)

 Please note that all sales on recurring order subscriptions are final.
 If any time after the first 3 months you wish to cancel, do so before your next order processes if you no longer wish to receive our bone broth.
 Once an order processes on our site and you receive the confirmation of an order being placed from your subscription, this order cannot be canceled, modified, changed or refunded because by this time it has already been sent out and would be on its way to you.
 These terms are also sent to payment processors and credit card companies so attempted chargebacks will not be accepted.

-If your intent was NOT to be on a Recurring Monthly Delivery and Subscription of our bone broth, then exit this box, remove this item from your shopping cart and click back on your browser to start your shopping experience over again.
+If your intent was NOT to be on a Recurring Monthly Delivery and Subscription of our bone broth, then when ordering make sure you select a "One-Time Purchase Only".